jimrybarski/piwarmer/README.md

 ## How to Build

 You'll need basic electronics skills.
-Schematics are provided [here](https://github.com/jimrybarski/piwarmer/schematics) along with the list of materials and some photos of a completed device.
+Schematics are provided [here](https://github.com/jimrybarski/piwarmer/blob/master/schematics/README.md) along with the [bill of materials](https://github.com/jimrybarski/piwarmer/blob/master/schematics/bom.md) and some photos of a completed device.

 ## How to Configure